paulfioravanti/three_little_pigs/three_little_pigs.md

+This story takes place when pigs spoke rhyme
+And monkeys chewed tobacco,
+And hens took snuff to make them tough,
+And ducks went quack, quack, quack, O!

 1. Once upon a time, there was a mother pig.
    The mother pig had three little pigs.
    And the pigs all lived together in the mother's house.